 2. Conflict Minerals Disclosure Statements

-Any declaration form or statement other than a CMRT and originating with the Supplier or OEM shall be considered a legally binding document.
+Any declaration form or statement other than a CMRT or EMRT originating with the Supplier or OEM shall be considered a legally binding document.

 Company-wide or SEC Disclosure Statements are acceptable if they are available in the reader’s language and include: